jval1972/Rad-X/readme.txt

 20201130 - v.1.0.1.741.r831
 ---------------------------
 Added a new executable (RadGL.exe) with OpenGL rendering.
 It will run even with an Intel HD graphics card.
-Improvements to the multi-th﻿reading software rendering Key bindings for Automap actions ﻿
+Improvements to the multi-th﻿reading software rendering.
+Key bindings for Automap actions.

 20200615 - v.1.0.1.739.r807
 ---------------------------